LucasSD/LucasSD/README.md

 ### - 🔭 I’m currently working on an add-on to generate additional statistics for the social craft beer application Untappd.
 ### - 🌱 I’m currently learning Python.
 Always.
 ### - 👯 I’m looking to collaborate on my first open source projects.
+### - ⚡ Fun fact: I've visited 44 countries of the world.

 <!--
 **LucasSD/LucasSD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.